awshktsa/AWSWorkshop-20190410-ecs-fargate-e2e/README.md

 - In the Network configuration part, please select the Application Load Balancer we created in Step.10
 - In the "Container to load balance", select correct port setting and target group we create in Step.9.
 - After all set, create your ECS services, and verify through ALB public address.

+### 13. Challenge
+What we have learned here, is to pack your current service from one single machine/EC2/VM onto ECS, and running in Fargate mode.
+You can see we might met the same situation about scaling, so, please try to update the autoscaling setting in your ECS service.
+After you setup it up, try with Loadtesting tools, like JMeters, Bee with machineguns, etc.